Building products that actually matter.

 Rapid Prototyping with Generative AI

-I use generative AI tools to rapidly prototype product ideas, gather early user feedback, and iterate quickly without significant UX or engineering investment.
+I use generative AI tools like Claude Code and Codex (ChatGPT) to rapidly prototype product ideas, gather early user feedback, and iterate quickly without significant UX or engineering investment.
 Some projects even include full CI/CD pipelines.
 Below are a few examples built around problems from my own life.

 Tax Liability Calculator preview